 Driving the Wrangler

-3.6-LITER PENTASTAR V6 The Pentastar V6 gives the Jeep Wrangler ample power, smooth operation, nice response and commendable highway fuel economy; It's just about as perfectly suited as it can be.
-And if you equip the Wrangler with the available 5-speed automatic, you'll enjoy enhanced refinement without giving up hardly any capability or efficiency.
+3.6-LITER PENTASTAR V6 Chrysler's Pentastar V6 is the best thing to happen to the Jeep Wrangler since aftermarket winches.
+With smooth operation, nice throttle response and even decent highway fuel economy, it's just about as perfectly suited as it can be.
+In addition to the 5-speed automatic, there's a 6-speed manual available.

 Under the Hood

-The 2014 Jeep Wrangler is powered by a terrific 3.6-liter Pentastar V6 of 285 horsepower and 260 lb-ft of torque in a smooth delivery that makes easy work of highways or rock crawls.
-This is certainly the best engine ever in a Wrangler.
-It can be fitted with either a 5-speed automatic or a 6-speed manual transmission and, in the 2-door Wrangler, there is no difference in fuel economy between the two transmission choices.
+There's only one engine available for the 2015 Jeep Wrangler: a terrific 3.6-liter Pentastar V6, with 285 horsepower and 260 lb-ft of torque.
+Its smooth power delivery makes easy work of highways or rock crawls, and it's easily the best engine ever in a Wrangler.
+A 6-speed manual transmission is standard, and a 5-speed automatic is available as an option.
+In the 2-door Wrangler, there's no difference in fuel economy between the two.

-Jeep's Wrangler for 2014 continues to be the most widely-affordable of off-road SUV choices, starting around $23,000.
-The larger Wrangler Unlimited 4-door version is some $3,800 more, and a fully-loaded Sahara or Rubicon can easily exceed $40,000.
-If you want your Jeep to look WWII-retro, the Willys Wheeler variants add about $3,000 to the price of a Wrangler Sport or Wrangler Sport S. Wranglers enjoy historically high resale values, with 3-year-old examples projected to return almost 60 percent of their original window sticker.
-Should you consider a Wrangler for aggressive off-roading, a fully-loaded top-of-the-line Rubicon, even with a window sticker around $40,000, is an absolute steal when compared to the cost of upgrading a more standard Wrangler by way of the 4WD aftermarket.
+The 2015 Jeep Wrangler is surprisingly affordable.
+The basic Wrangler Sport, with the V6 and 4-wheel drive, starts at a reasonable $23,500 Manufacturer's Suggested Retail Price (MSRP).
+The 4-door Wrangler Unlimited Sport is about $3,800 more.
+On the other end of the spectrum, a fully loaded Sahara or Rubicon can easily exceed $40,000.
+Various packages like the Willys Wheeler add about $3,000 to the price of a Wrangler Sport or Wrangler Sport S. Wranglers enjoy historically high resale values, with 3-year-old examples projected to return almost 60 percent of their original window sticker.
+Keep in mind that if you are considering aggressive off-roading, the fully loaded top-of-the-line Rubicon's $40,000 price is still a steal compared to the cost of upgrading a more basic Wrangler through the 4WD aftermarket.
 To make your best deal, be sure to check KBB.com's Fair Purchase Price to see what others in your area typically pay for a Jeep Wrangler.